 What is it about taking a collection of kitsch objects and displaying them neatly in a sleek plastic box that makes them so extra desirable?
 What machinations are being employed on me?
 Why am I totally ok with it?
 It feels like a recreation of the consumer experience.
 For just $24,000 I can live with a store display, employing modes of desire (two-fold) on my 24/7, 365.

 The next collection of images, above, is from the Untitled Space booths where sexy imagery abound!
-I was happy to see some familiar faces such as Maidenfed and works by Leah Schrager.
 The dense display in the re-created hotel room reminded me of the shoot we produced with cammer and performance artist, Lindsay Dye.
 Similar to (HOTEL) XX curated by Indira Cesarine for The Untitled Space, Dye carefully curated a rotating exhibit of sexy artwork by (I believe) all female artists and seeing it in her bedroom-cam-studio gave it an extra charge, an energy I felt in Booth 2348 + 2350.

 "Fuzz," featuring works by Ryan Michael Ford and Eliot Greenwald, curated by Brigitte Mulholland was a cohesive delight.
-Ford's sculptures and Greenwald's paintings sang with psychedelic-Disney color and imagery with an underlying mood of contemporary sexual expression and smirking selfie-era self-awareness.
+Greenwalds's sculptures and Ford's paintings sang with psychedelic-Disney color and imagery with an underlying mood of contemporary sexual expression and smirking selfie-era self-awareness.
 I was enamored with "Sultry Fuzzer Babe," and I'm sad I couldn't bring her home.

 Do I find this piece to be confident because of the vague erection or because of the deliberate strangeness of it?
 Maybe both!
 Upon closer inspection, I see a duality of sex-organs: vagina and penis.
 I see combinations of hand-crafted plaster and a found-object, feather necklace-thing that reminds me of these roach clips with adornments dangling off.
 It makes me think of an altar, on this custom-made shelf.
 I am it and I want to sit on it.
 It looks like it has existed for a long time as a rock from the earth or as a piece of vintage decoration.